-Ditch the giant teddy bear idea and go for one of these handmade felt dolls.
-With a choice of artists like Willie Nelson, Jerry Garcia, Bob Marley, Ella Fitzgerald, and David Bowie (that’s him in the featured image at the top of this article!), these felt figureheads are a much more thoughtful gift, that is sure to become a treasured conversation-starter instead of a thrift store donation.
+Ditch the giant teddy bear idea and go for one of these handmade felt dolls, paperweights, or ornaments.
+With a choice of artists like Bob Dylan, Jerry Garcia, Bob Marley, Ella Fitzgerald, and David Bowie (that’s him in the featured image at the top of this article!), these felt figureheads are a much more thoughtful gift, that is sure to become a treasured conversation-starter instead of a thrift store donation.
 Also a plus, the dolls are Fair Trade Certified and made by artists in remote regions of Kyrgyzstan.

 Okay these candles aren’t of actual saints, but they certainly are of admirable artists.
 Whether your loved one prefers Selena, Britney Spears, Tina Turner, Stevie Nicks, or Harry Styles, this gift will provide them with some extra special ambiance when they listen to their musical hero.

 The right shade of red lipstick is a staple in any makeup routine.
 Even though celebrity makeup lines are a dime a dozen now, there are a few artist brands that are absolutely worth the hype and money.
 This is a great gift because not everyone wants to spend more than $20 on themselves for a nice tube of lipstick, and it’s something that you need to refill about once a year.

 - Fenty Beauty by Rihanna – Lip Paint in color “Uncensored”

-- Lady Gaga’s Haus Cosmetics – Sparkle Lipstick
+- Lady Gaga’s Haus Cosmetics – Atomic Shake Lip Lacquer

 - Halsey’s about – face – Paint it Matte Lip Color in “Fireside”